cwathen/Portfolio/Chronotime.README.md

-# Kappa / timeline of events occuring between two chronological periods and two different sites.
+# Kappa / timeline of events occuring between two chronological periods and two different sites used for R

 # This can be applied to any timeline and it does not matter how large or small.
-It's applications are not only for archaeology but can be used to create work schedules etc.
+It's applications are not only archaeological but can be used to create work schedules etc.

-#use this library to start off
+#use the R vistime package to start off

-library(vistime)

 #using the text of event, etc. will let you edit it to your specific dates.
 This library requires a month and date so if you are like me and care only about years, then you can use 01-01.